Cabramatta West

 Cabramatta West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Cabramatta West has a culturally diverse population, with 59.0% born overseas and 79.5% speaking a language other than English at home.
-The predominant religion is Buddhism, practiced by 39.7%, higher than Greater Sydney's 21.7%.
-In terms of ancestry, Vietnamese is the largest group at 34.4%, significantly higher than the regional average of 17.8%.
+Cabramatta West has a high level of cultural diversity, with 59.0% of its population born overseas and 79.5% speaking a language other than English at home.
+The predominant religion in Cabramatta West is Buddhism, accounting for 39.7% of the population, which is significantly higher than the Greater Sydney average of 4.1%.
+In terms of ancestry, the top three groups are Vietnamese (34.4%), Other (19.2%), and Chinese (17.1%).

 Frequently Asked Questions - Diversity